 Nebraska is considered a great place to live.
 This Midwestern state is known for its agricultural industry and is home to some of the best universities in the country specializing in research and dentistry.
-However, with the recent economic crisis in the country, a lot of people have been looking for reputable lenders that provide debt consolidation in Nebraska.
+However, with the recent economic crisis in the country, a lot of people have been looking for reputable lenders that provide debt relief in Nebraska.

 Nebraska’s low unemployment rate of 2.8% belies the fact that many residents still struggle to make ends meet each month.
-The average credit card utilization of those seeking debt consolidation in Nebraska is a whopping 74%, compared to 25% for the US as a whole (according to Experian).
+The average credit card utilization of those seeking debt relief in Nebraska is a whopping 74%, compared to 25% for the US as a whole (according to Experian).
 It’s clear that despite their low unemployment rate, there are many Nebraskans who are struggling financially.

 Debt consolidation services are often needed when an individual has high credit card utilization.
 This is because a high credit card balance can mean that the individual is more likely to struggle with making payments in the future.